-In April 2009, the Authority's Board of Commissioners approved an inter-program loan in the amount of \$1,575,000 to the City of Chowchilla (the "City") to accelerate the delivery of the City's Measure T Improvement Projects.
+In April 2009, the Authority's Board of Commissioners approved an inter-program loan in the amount of \$1,575,000 to the City of Chowchilla to accelerate the delivery of the City of Chowchilla's Measure T Improvement Projects.
 The loan is due in ten annual principal payments of \$157,500 beginning June 30, 2010, plus interest at a variable rate based on the LAIF rates.
-The total outstanding notes receivable balance as of June 30, 2017 was \$315,000.
+The note receivable was paid off as of June 30, 2019.